tsyne/tsyne/README.md

 ---

-Tsyne brings the power of [Fyne](https://fyne.io/), a modern Go UI toolkit, to the TypeScript/Node.js ecosystem with an elegant, pseudo-declarative API inspired by Ruby's Shoes DSL and QML.
+Tsyne brings the power of [Fyne](https://fyne.io/), a modern Go UI toolkit, to the TypeScript/Node.js ecosystem with an elegant, pseudo-declarative API that I've been [thinking about for 20+ years](https://paulhammant.com/ui-markup-nirvana/).

 ## Why Tsyne?